 The Riojans proved that they could make wine as fine as those of France and do so on a large scale.
 But in the 1980s and 1990s, this traditional style of Rioja very nearly perished.
 As in other regions throughout the world, young winemakers abandoned the methods traditional to their area in favor of modern techniques perfected elsewhere.
 This change may have occurred with particular speed and passion in Rioja, as Spain looked to the future, coming out of its painful four decades under Franco rule.

 There was an explosion of new wineries in Rioja, and virtually every one of them turned its back on the classic American oak barrels in favor of new French barriques.
 They also adopted vinification and aging techniques that we are more accustomed to see in California or Tuscany.

 But such purchases may soon be impossible.
-With the greatness of these old wines becoming more and more appreciated-and young wines rarely made in this style anymore"prices are going up at a staggering clip.
+With the greatness of these old wines becoming more and more appreciated, and since young wines are rarely made in this style anymore, prices are going up at a staggering clip.
 Part of the problem has been that the traditional producers themselves have been forced to protect their vanishing stocks of “library wines” as demand soars.

 Interest in these great, irreplaceable wines is just beginning to build, and it’s looking like a repeat of what has happened with traditional Barolo and Barbaresco.
 For now, there are still bargains to be had, but the window of opportunity won’t be open forever.